depscloud/deps.cloud/content/en/blog/2020-07-03-user-facing-grpc-services.md

 #### Challenges with gRPC

 * Requires [HTTP/2](https://http2.github.io/) all the way through the call stack
-  * When running through a proxy service like on Cloudflare, connections often degrade to HTTP/1.1
+  * When connecting through a proxy service like on Cloudflare, connections often degrade to HTTP/1.1
 * Browser based user experiences requires support from the ecosystem
   * REST endpoints not available out of box
   * Browser based calls require use of `grpc-web`